VimalvDev/Frontend-Lab/00-Notes/JavaScript/03-JS_Functions.md

 - A **Pure function** returns the same output for the same inputs.
 - Doesn't modify external variables, data or state.
-- Uses only the data given to it through parameters, doesn't depend on any variabels or state from outside.
+- Uses only the data given to it through parameters, doesn't depend on any variables or state from outside.
 - Example
 ```js
 //Pure function